top of page

 How to adopt?

-The first step towards adoption is to submit an application for the dog you are interested in.
-Not every application is well suited for the dog they apply for, and we will communicate with you openly about that.
 The second step is to have a meet and greet with the dog.
 Please remember that we are all volunteers and meet you in our own free time.
 Please be on time.
 If that goes well, the third step is a trial adoption in your home, to ensure that the dog is indeed a good long-term match for you.
 It is very important to us to make a great match between you and the dog.
 Before you take the dog home to a trial adoption, you will need to sign the contract and pay the adoption donation fee.

 Our adoption application can be found on our website or send us an email at larsspawsomerescue2024@gmail.com and we will send you the application.